To leave a tail on just one puppy in a litter.

 #1.
-Getting your deposit in as soon as possible will give you a better chance of getting the
+Getting your application fee in as soon as possible will give you a better chance of getting

-colour/gender you are hoping for.
-I reserve puppies by colour/gender based on the order
+a colour/gender you are satisfied with.
+I reserve puppies for applicants based on the order

-deposits come in.
-So if you are not the first deposit on a litter, you would have to hope that
+applications come in.
+So if you are not the first applicant on a litter, you would have to hope that

-the people ahead of you didn't want the same colour/gender combination as you did.
-Most of
+the people ahead of you didn't want the same puppy as you did.

-"blue merle female" with a tail, you may be looking at a few litters into the future before I have
+"blue merle female" with a tail, you may be looking at several litters into the future before I have

 #2, the puppy is chosen by both of us (dependant on other deposits already in and what I hope